fogboots/Ai-Brainrot-Investment-Researcher/README.md

 - Subway Surfers gameplay video
 - Peter Griffin image for overlay

+  ** YOU HAVE TO CREATE A CUSTOM PETER GRIFFIN VOICE ON THE ELEVENLABS DASHBOARD.
+[THERE ARE YOUTUBE VIDEOS ON HOW TO DO IT. ](https://www.youtube.com/watch?v=BG89ZrplAis&t=68s) **

 Just select Brain Rot Mode from the menu and follow the prompts.

 ## API Keys